-Panama has a cultural multiplicity that makes it unique in the region.
-One of the biggest contributors to the country’s richness is the constant presence of visitors and the blending of cultures from other parts of the world.
-As a point of contact and a crossing site, this small strip of land is considered a true crucible of races.
-With almost four million inhabitants, Panama’s population consists of 67% mestizos (mixed race Amerindian and Caucasian) and mulatos (mixed race Cacausian and African-descent), 14% African-descent, 10% Caucasian, 6% Amerindian indigenous and 3% of people from varied ethnic origins.
-This ethnic mixture is particularly rich because although it comes from a wide variety of cultural origins and diverse traditions, the mixture has been stimulated by the atmosphere of tolerance and harmony that has always reigned in the country.
+Panama has a cultural variety that makes it unique in the region.
+One of the biggest contributors to the country’s wealth is the constant presence of visitors and the mix of cultures from other parts of the world.
+As a point of contact and a point of passage, this small strip of land is considered a veritable melting pot.
+With almost four million inhabitants, the population of Panama is made up of 67% mestizos (a mixture of Amerindian and Caucasian races) and mulattos (a mixture of Caucasians and Afro-descendants), 14% Afro-descendants, 10% White, 6% of indigenous Amerindians and 3% of people of diverse ethnic origins.
+This ethnic mix is particularly rich because, although it comes from a great variety of diverse cultural backgrounds and traditions, the mix has been stimulated by the atmosphere of tolerance and harmony that has always reigned in the country.

-Although all forms of religious practice are respected, the population is mainly Roman Catholic and the religion is deeply bound to the traditions and cultural expressions of the country.
-In the interior, for example, the greatest celebrations are related to a diverse group of saints and these saints are even considered the “owners” of different towns.
-One of the greatest celebrations relating to Catholic beliefs is the Carnival of Panama.
-The Carnival is a massive four day celebration that precedes the “Cuaresma” – the 40 days from Ash Wednesday until Easter that are observed as a season of fasting and penitence in preparation for Easter.
+Inside, for example, the biggest celebrations are related to a diverse group of saints and these saints even consider themselves the “owners” of different towns.
+One of the biggest celebrations related to Catholic beliefs is the Panama Carnival.
+Carnival is a massive four-day celebration that precedes “Lent,” the 40 days from Ash Wednesday through Easter that are observed as a season of fasting and penance in preparation for Easter.

-Another important aspect of the cultural wealth of the country are the traditions of the seven indigenous groups of Panama.
-These groups are based in semi-independent “Comarcas” – autonomous territories where indigenous groups maintain a traditional lifestyle and can freely practice ancestral customs.
-Panama’s indigenous populations maintain musical and dance traditions that date back centuries and their most visible cultural contribution is their highly-prized traditional folk art.
-Other ethnic groups of more recent arrival complete the unique cultural diversity of Panama, making it a warm, friendly and dynamic country that welcomes diversity.
+Another important aspect of the cultural richness of the country are the traditions of the seven indigenous groups of Panama.
+These groups are based in semi-independent “Comarcas” – autonomous territories where indigenous groups maintain a traditional lifestyle and where they can freely practice their ancestral customs.
+The indigenous populations of Panama maintain musical and dance traditions that go back centuries and their most visible cultural contribution is their precious traditional folk art.
+Other ethnic groups that arrived more recently complete the unique cultural diversity of Panama, making it a warm, friendly and dynamic country that welcomes diversity.